apiko-dev/meteor-multiple-insert/README.md

 # Usage

-Add this pacakge to your Meteor project: `meteor add jss:multiple-insert`.
+Add this package to your Meteor project: `meteor add jss:multiple-insert`.

 After that you will be able to use `insertMultiple` function.